-Students eligible for state and institutional resources will be automatically awarded based on FAFSA data and transcripts that the University has for the student.
+If eligible, students will be offered aid through state and institutional resources based on information that the university has for the student.
 While all students are encouraged to submit a FAFSA, USC does not require one for general scholarship consideration.

 What You Will Need: